 Dr. DiMarchi is the recipient of numerous awards including the 2005 AAPS Career Research Achievement Award in Biotechnology; the 2006 ACS Barnes Award for Leadership in Chemical Research Management; the 2006 ACS Esselen Award for Chemistry in the Service of Public Interest; the 2007 Carothers Award for Excellence in Polymer Sciences; the 2009 Watanabe Award for Life Sciences Research; the 2011 Merrifield Award for Career Contributions in Peptide Sciences; the 2014 German National Erwin Schrödinger-Preis, the 2015 Meienhofer Prize; 2015 Max Bergmann Medal and the 2016 ACS Alfred Burger Career Award in Medicinal Chemistry.

-Kevin B. Johnson, MD, MS is Informatician-in-Chief, Cornelius Vanderbilt Professor and Chair of Biomedical Informatics, and Professor Pediatrics at Vanderbilt University Medical Center.
+Kevin B. Johnson, MD, MS is the Penn Integrates Knowledge University Professor, Vice President of Applied Infomatics and a professor of pediatrics at University of Pennsylvania Health System.
 He received his MD from Johns Hopkins Hospital in Baltimore and his MS in Medical Informatics from Stanford University.
 In 1992 he returned to Johns Hopkins where he served as a Pediatric Chief Resident.
 He was a member of the faculty in both Pediatrics and Biomedical Information Sciences at Johns Hopkins until 2002, when he was recruited to Vanderbilt University.
 He also is a Board-Certified Pediatrician.

 Dr. Johnson is an internationally respected developer and evaluator of clinical information technology.
 His research interests have been related to developing and encouraging the adoption of clinical information systems to improve patient safety and compliance with practice guidelines; the uses of advanced computer technologies, including the Worldwide Web, personal digital assistants, and pen-based computers in medicine; and the development of computer-based documentation systems for the point of care.
 In the early phases of his career, he directed the development and evaluation of evidence-based pediatric care guidelines for The Johns Hopkins Hospital.
 He has been principal investigator on numerous grants and has been an invited speaker at most major medical informatics and pediatrics conferences.
 He also was the Chief Informatics Officer at Vanderbilt University Medical Center from 2015-2019.